Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Causes of a Wrist Fracture

-A heavy impact on the wrist caused by a simple fall or road traffic accident can lead to most of the body weight transferring to the wrist and result in the fracture.
+A heavy impact on the wrist caused by a simple fall or road traffic accident can lead to most of the body weight transferring to the wrist and resulting in a fracture.

 Symptoms